© 2021, Christian Cassidy. Updated 2026.

 the building is currently only two storeys tall, it was not the fire of

-construction in the background), shows that it was rebuilt.
-According to the City of Winnipeg's historic building report on 284 William, the top three floors were removed in 1962 after structural issues.
+According to the City of Winnipeg's historic building report for 284 William, the top three floors were removed in 1962 after the building suffered structural issues.

 expanded it to include luggage repairs and small farm supplies.

-The Dreman's may have been there much longer as small classified ads for an unnamed business at this address regularly
+The Dremans may have been there much longer, as short classified ads for an unnamed business at this address regularly advertised discount, unclaimed, and factory return clothing such as pants, men's suits, children's wear, and jeans for sale until the early 1990s.

 Related:

-Here's a story written by Lillian Gibbons for the Tribune in 1934 about Mrs. Archibald Wright that gives a sense of what pioneer life was like.
+Here's a story written by Lillian Gibbons for the Tribune in 1934 about Mrs. Archibald Wright that gives a sense of what her pioneer life was like.
 To see the full view, you'll have to right click and "view image":

 No comments: